EzequielEdOjeda/FullStackOpen/part9/patientor-backend/README.md

 For this set of exercises we will be developing a backend for an existing project called Patientor which is a simple medical record application for doctors who handle diagnoses and basic health information of their patients.

-The frontend  has already been built by outsider experts and our task is to create a backend to support the existing code.

 ## Start the application locally

 To start an application: